material-motion/material-motion/specifications/runtime.md

 ![](../_assets/Abstraction.svg)

 Let's zoom in to the Motion Runtime for a moment.
 Core Animation is just another form of the plan/execution separation.
 In this case, our Runtime has interpreted the "fadeIn" intention as being executable by Core Animation.
+The Runtime has composed its execution out to another system (a common pattern we'll make great use of).

 ![](../_assets/AbstractionDive.svg)